sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>ocaml-srpm-macros</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : OCaml architecture macros
+Short desc    : OCaml architecture macros
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This package contains macros needed by RPM in order to build
+Descript     : This package contains macros needed by RPM in order to build
              : SRPMS.
 It does not pull in any other OCaml dependencies.
 ```